Rediscover Dairy

 ASTHMA & ALLERGIC RHINITIS

-In some types of alternative medicine, people with bronchial asthma, a chronic inflammatory disease of the lower respiratory tract, are advised not to eat so-called mucus-forming foods, especially all kinds of dairy products.
-According to different investigations the consumption of milk does not seem to exacerbate the symptoms of asthma and a relationship between milk consumption and the occurrence of asthma cannot be established.
-However, there are a few cases documented in which people with a cow’s milk allergy presented with asthma-like symptoms.
+In some types of alternative medicine, people with bronchial asthma, a chronic inflammatory disease of the lower respiratory tract, are advised not to eat so-called mucus-forming foods.
+Dairy products are often identified as such.
+However, there is no scientific evidence to suggest that dairy intake increases mucus production, nor does research shows that the consumption of milk exacerbates the symptoms of asthma.
+A relationship between milk consumption and the occurrence of asthma therefore cannot be established, although there are a few documented cases in which people with diagnosed cow’s milk allergy presented with asthma-like symptoms.
+Best is to work with a multi disciplinary health professional team to establish which foods need to be excluded from the diet.

-Rhinitis symptoms such as a runny or itchy nose can occur in individuals with a cows’ milk protein allergy.
-However, cow’s milk allergy affects < 3 % of infants (with most outgrowing the allergy by the age of 3-5 years).
-The majority of allergic rhinitis cases are related to airborne allergens e.g. dust mites, animal dander and pollen.
+Symptoms such as a runny or itchy nose – similar to what are experienced with allergic rhinitis – can occur in individuals with a cow’s milk allergy.
+However, cow’s milk allergy affects less than 3% of infants, and most children outgrow the allergy by the age of 5 years.

 Scroll to Top